 Work-related Crashes Make Up 40 Percent of Vehicle Accidents, But Employers Can Reduce These by Nearly One-third With Expanded Risk Management

 BOSTON, Mass., April 17, 2018 – Motus, the premier vehicle management and reimbursement platform, unveiled new research around driver safety in the workplace today, in recognition of Distracted Driving Awareness month.
-The “2018 Driver Safety Risk Report” finds that the number of auto accidents and injuries remain at record high levels, and a staggering 40 percent of these vehicle accidents are work-related.
-In all, Motus estimates that motor vehicle crashes cost employers $56.7 billion in 2017.
+The “2018 Driver Safety Risk Report” finds that the number of motor vehicle crashes and injuries remain at record high levels, and a staggering 40 percent of these vehicle accidents are work-related.
+In all, Motus estimates that auto accidents cost employers $56.7 billion in 2017.

 “Between medical expenses for their employees and others involved in an accident, insurance increases, leave wage replacement and property damage costs, we’re now able to see the true financial impact of accidents on businesses – and it’s shocking,” said Ken Robinson, market research analyst for Motus.
 “Emphasizing driver safety and protecting mobile employees has always been the right thing to do, but it’s clearly good business practice as well.”

 Fortunately, the report also finds that employers have opportunities to reduce the number of accidents among their mobile employees dramatically by expanding their driver risk management approach beyond basic Motor Vehicle Record (MVR) checks.
 Instituting solutions such as proactive, individualized training and insurance verification can reduce collision rates by as much as 35 percent.